 A student can take Driver’s Ed when they are 14½ years old.
-To sign up for a class fill out the form below and decide what session you would like to sign up for.
+To sign up for a class register for one of the available sessions below.
+Sessions will close when 20 students have registered.
 Classes will be in the mornings before school.
 Each student will drive for a total of 6 hours and observe for at least 6 hours.
 Those interested in IDLA Driver’s Ed, click here for the IDLA info sheet.

 Driver’s Education Costs